soundarya1902/automationexercise_playwright/readMe.md

-specs are triggered in parallel tests in spec are triggered in sequence to test tests in a spec in parallel->use describe block->describe.configure({mode: 'parallel'})/test.describe.parallel(' Login tests', () => {-- in spec file spec mean worker and by default playwright max is 5 and can be customized workers :2 in config file
+specs are triggered in parallel tests in spec are triggered in sequence to run tests in a spec in parallel->use describe block->describe.configure({mode: 'parallel'})/test.describe.parallel(' Login tests', () => {-- in spec file spec mean worker and by default playwright max is 5 and can be customized workers :2 in config file